-After a difficult year coming to terms with the death of Donald and finding the old haunts an overwhelming experience, Robin chose a solo career on the Scottish tourist circuit.
-He also continued to compere the Clyde and Loch Lomond Showboat cruises working with many top folk and jazz artists.
-In these years he released solo albums “Scottish Holiday” and “‘Rantin’ Rovin’ Robin”.
-During this period he established Occasion Recordings & Publications Ltd for future recording work.
+After a difficult year coming to terms with the death of Donald and finding the old venues an overwhelming experience, Robin chose a solo career on the Scottish tourist circuit.
+He also continued to compere the Clyde and Loch Lomond Showboat cruises working with many covers bands, folk and jazz artists.
+In these years he released solo albums “Scottish Holiday” and “Rantin’ Rovin’ Robin”.
+During this period he established Occasion Recordings & Publications Ltd for his future recording work.
 After 8 years Robin moved to England with his wife, son and daughter.
 It was time to take stock – pastures new.

-Robin moved to England in 1986 and had a ‘late development MBA; BA.’ with the Open University, while working at a very sensible 9-5 job with BT plc in London.
-There was no doubt that the ‘weans’ life was passing him by with the ‘gigging nights’ lifestyle.
+Robin moved to England in 1986 and had a ‘late development MBA; BA.’ with the Open University, while working in a very sensible 9-5 job with BT plc in London.
+There was no doubt that the ‘weans’ lives’ were passing him by with the ‘gigging nights’ lifestyle.
 He therefore decided to take a musical ‘rest’ – but only for a few ‘bars’!
 It didn’t last long.